wintermute000/azure-fgt-lb-ha-crosszone-3port/README.md

 To deploy the FortiGate-VM to Azure:
 1. Clone the repository.
 2. Customize variables defined in `variables.tf` file as needed with a standard *.auto.tfvars file.
+An example is provided.
-3. Initialize the providers and modules and run terraform as normal.
+3. Initialize the providers defining the backend (terraform init -backend-config=backend.conf) and run terraform as normal.

 Outputs: